Landon Bussie

-Landon Bussie (born c.
-1988) is an American college basketball coach who is the current head coach of Alcorn State team.
+Landon Everett Bussie (born November 11, 1987) is an American college basketball coach who is the current head coach of Chicago State.

 Playing career

-Bussie played his first two years at Livingstone College before finishing his playing career at Xavier University of Louisiana.
+Bussie played his first two years at Livingstone College before finishing his playing career at Xavier University of Louisiana (XULA).

 Coaching career

 XULA

-Bussie started his coaching career at his Alma mater.
+Bussie started his coaching career at his alma mater.
 He was an assistant coach at XULA for four seasons.

 Prairie View A&M

-Bussie was first hired by Prairie View A&M as the women’s assistant coach.
-Bussie then switched over to the men’s side.
+Bussie was first hired by Prairie View A&M as the women's assistant coach in 2013.
+Bussie then switched over to the men's side in 2014.
 Bussie is credited with recruiting several key contributors to the team.

 Alcorn State

-On April 23, Bussie was named the new head men’s basketball coach at Alcorn State.
-He replaces Montez Robinson, who had one winning season in five years.
+On April 23, 2020 Bussie was named the new head men's basketball coach at Alcorn State.
+He replaced Montez Robinson, who had one winning season in five years.

+Chicago State

+On March 20, 2025, Bussie was named the new head men's basketball coach at Chicago State, replacing Scott Spinelli.

 Head coaching record

 Personal life

 Bussie is the brother of WNBA player Asya Bussie.